CAST-Extend/com.castsoftware.labs.hai/com.castsoftware.labs.hai_documentation.md

 The Research Labs offer a solution based on CAST AIP Assessment Model, following a Goal-Question-Metric approach.

 * The _High Availability Index_ goal, modeled as a Business Criterion, is based on the answers to the following four questions:
-* The _HA - detect and handle failures_ question: is the software ?
+* The _HA - detect and handle failures_ question: is the software detecting and handling errors and exceptions ?
-* The _HA - external threats mitigation_ question: is the software ?
+* The _HA - external threats mitigation_ question: is the software protecting itself agains malevolent actions from external actors ?
-* The _HA - unexpected workload mitigation_ question: is the software ?
+* The _HA - unexpected workload mitigation_ question: is the software ready to accomodate unexpected surge in workload ?
-* The _HA - internal failure mitigation_ question: is the software ?
+* The _HA - internal failure mitigation_ question: is the software using structural coding patterns that are known to cause functional failures ?

 The Research Labs released this first version of the High Availability Index to leverage the expertise and experience of customers in order to fine-tune its exact composition and collect feedback.